soraxas/firmware/README.md

     - toggle refers to switching a layer and remaining there
     - hold refers to switching to a layer when the command is activated and switching back when the activation key is released
   - `switchKeymap` will load the keymap by its abbreviation and reset the stack.
+  - `switchLayer/switchKeymapLayer` are deprecated.
+They simply push the layer onto stack (or pop in case of `previous`) without any further handling.
+Should be replaced by toggle/untoggle/hold layer commands.
   - `toggleLayer` toggles the layer.
-  - `unToggleLayer` pops layer from the stack.
+  - `unToggleLayer` pops topmost non-held layer from the stack.
+(I.e., untoggles layer which was toggled via "toggle" or "switch" feature.)
   - `toggleKeymapLayer` toggles layer from different keymap.
   - `holdLayer LAYERID` mostly corresponds to the sequence `toggleLayer <layer>; delayUntilRelease; unToggleLayer`, except for more elaborate conflict resolution (releasing holds in incorrect order).
   - `holdKeymapLayer KEYMAPID LAYERID` just as holdLayer, but allows referring to layer of different keymap.
 This reloads the entire keymap, so it may be very inefficient.